Punctelia perreticulata: Distribution and habitat

+In North America, its distribution is more specific than previously understood.
+The species is most commonly found in the Ozark ecoregion and scattered populations in similar habitats, particularly in areas with exposed rock formations known as glades.
 The lichen is most commonly found in old-growth conifers.
 Frequent substrates include the bark of Juniperus virginiana, Juniperus ashei, and Pinus echinata, although Quercus ilex, Cupressus, and Olea have also been recorded.
 Although it occurs most frequently on trees, it also grows on siliceous rock.

 Conservation

-In 2013, Punctelia perreticulata has been included on the Regional Red List of Italy as an endangered species.
+In 2013, Punctelia perreticulata was included on the Regional Red List of Italy as an endangered species.